surya221718/Fraud-Detection/README.md

 * Implement API rate limiting and monitoring.
 * Add automated unit and integration testing.
 * Deploy the application to a cloud platform.
-* Add logging and application monitoring.
+* Add centralized logging and application monitoring.

 ## 👨‍💻 Author